Western Australia is renowned for the wildflowers which cover the land in the spring.

 Top right shows the everlasting flowers which cover the paddocks

-in the right season, as the season advances these flowers bloom,
+season, as the season advances these flowers bloom,

 first in the north and then, later in the season make their way south.